Past Bridge Alliance Diversity Initiatives

 Justice Opportunity Diversity Inclusion and Equity (JODIE) Webinar Series

-To provide resources to organizations and leaders in the field on how to best implement DEI practices in their work, Bridge Alliance hosts a webinar series centered on encouraging and equipping leaders/organizations in the democracy field towards expansion of diverse, inclusive and equitable practices.
+To provide resources to organizations and leaders in the field on how to best implement DEI practices in their work, Bridge Alliance hosted a webinar series centered on encouraging and equipping leaders/organizations in the democracy field towards expansion of diverse, inclusive and equitable practices.
 Facilitated by Rev. Dr. F. Willis Johnson, this 3 session series highlights content experts, consultants and practitioners exhibiting such practices of change in their work.
 The sessions address the following:

 - How can organizations make Diversity, Equity and Inclusion (DEI) their Operating System?